 While the genetic variants listed below may make a difference between winning or not at the Olympic level, don’t let the lack of a ‘good’ genetic variant dissuade you from a sport you love.

 Muscle composition is partly genetic.
-We all know people who put on muscle easily, and other people who are long and lean, well suited for running.
+We all know people who put on muscle easily and those who are long and lean, well suited for running.
 This doesn’t mean that people who are long and lean can’t put on some muscle mass with weight lifting, but it does mean that they may not put on as much muscle mass as quickly as others.

 Studies show that the amount of slow-twitch (Type I) muscle ranges from 5 – 90% in thigh muscles.
-Slow twitch muscle is best suited for long endurance and aerobic exercise – example: long-distance runners.
-Type IIX muscle fibers (fast twitch, glycolytic) are more suited to power sports and strength training.[ref]
+Slow-twitch muscle is best suited for long endurance and aerobic exercise – for example, long-distance runners.
+Type IIX muscle fibers (fast-twitch, glycolytic) are more suited to power sports and strength training.[ref]

 The renin-angiotensin system regulates fluids and blood pressure in the body through the release of renin from the kidneys.

-The AGTR2 gene codes for the angiotensin 2 receptor, which is involved in blood pressure homeostasis – and in the development of skeletal muscle.
+The AGTR2 gene codes for the angiotensin 2 receptor involved in blood pressure homeostasis – and in the development of skeletal muscle.

 Studies on AGTR2:

 Another gene within the renin-angiotensin system that has been associated with athletic performance is the AGT gene, which codes for the protein angiotensin.
-This protein is involved in controlling blood pressure and electrolyte balance in the body.
-Angiotensin is a precursor to the angiotensin II protein which also acts as a skeletal muscle growth factor.
+This protein helps to control blood pressure and electrolyte balance in the body.
+Angiotensin is a precursor to the angiotensin II protein, which also acts as a skeletal muscle growth factor.

 Studies on AGT show:

-IL-6 (interleukin 6) is an inflammatory cytokine that is important in the immune response.
-In addition to fighting off pathogens, it is also involved in muscle repair after high-intensity exercise.
+IL-6 (interleukin 6) is an important inflammatory cytokine in the immune response.
+In addition to fighting off pathogens, it helps with muscle repair after high-intensity exercise.
 An increase in IL6 seems to be an advantage for building muscle through exercise.
-While often we try to limit inflammation, this is one case where the inflammatory process is beneficial.
+While we often try to limit inflammation, this is one case where the inflammatory process is beneficial.